-Here’s a rather long Isle of Man travel guide, which still doesn’t manage to cover everything I wanted it to.
+Here’s a rather long Isle of Man travel guide, which still doesn’t manage to cover everything I wanted it to – I’ve tried to include things to do, where to eat, places to visit and unique finds I’ve loved from our trips.

 The Isle of Man is a totally underrated little island – like a mini version of mainland Britain, with all of its different landscapes on a small scale.
 The Manx scenery rivals that of the Lake District and Highlands but it doesn’t have the volume of tourists, which makes it much better.